 Rigid colored and opaque plastic containers such as water pitchers and patient care basins and trays are typically made from polypropylene (PP) and may be recycled with #5 materials.

-It can be difficult to visually differentiate Tyvek® from paper.
+These package designs are often referred to as pouches, header bags, vented bags, blister packs or film bags.
+Tyvek® lids, once removed from rigid trays may also be segregated into this stream.
+As noted, Tyvek® is HDPE but it may be difficult to visually differentiate Tyvek® from paper.
 Both have a similar appearance; however, long intertwined fibers can be seen in Tyvek® material when a light source is placed behind the material.
 Also, paper tears easily while Tyvek® is difficult to tear, although some coated paper is also difficult to tear.

 Flexible Clear Packaging